Gabogogi/Learning-JS/typescript/TypeScript.md

 Union Types and Intersection Types: Union types allow a variable to have multiple possible types, while intersection types combine multiple types into one.
 These features enable more flexible type definitions.

 Type Assertions: Type assertions allow developers to explicitly specify a type for a value when TypeScript's type inference cannot determine it automatically.
 This is useful when working with values that have a more specific type than TypeScript can infer.

+TypeScript interfaces are a way to define the structure of objects in TypeScript.
+They provide a mechanism for describing the shape of objects, including the names and types of their properties and methods, without providing an implementation.